Mephodio/mo_enchants/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: ''
+labels: bug
-assignees: ''
+assignees: LDMGamingYT

 ---

+**Mod version**
+Include **your** Minecraft, mod loader and mod versions.
+Ex.
+Minecraft 1.19.3, Forge 44.1.0, Mo' Enchants 1.2.

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the issue:
-1. Go to '...'
+1. Go to [...]
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
+2. Acquire the [...]
+3. Use the [...]

+**What should have happened normally**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what should've happened, or what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. Windows 11]
- - Java Version [e.g. 17.0.1 (you can check this by running `java --version` in CMD or Terminal]

-**Additional context**
+**Additional information I should know**
 Add any other context about the problem here.

+**Screenshots and Logs**
+If applicable, add screenshots and your game logs (found in `<game directory>/logs/latest.log`).